In early 2013 a worldwide brute force attack hit WordPress installations across virtually every web host in existence around the world.

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other Issues Affecting Security
+Other Areas Affecting Security

-There’s No Reason To Avoid Choosing WordPress
+There’s No Reason Not To Choose WordPress

 WordPress Security – Practical Tips